Lyonk71/pandas-dedupe/README.md

 # pandas-dedupe
-Simplifies use of the Dedupe library via Pandas
+The Dedupe library made easy with Pandas.